edchelstephens/docker-for-web-developers/NOTES.md

 ## Docker Compose manages your application lifecycle

 - It allows you to have multiple images and then convert those images into containers and the overall lifecycle of these containers

+-Services in docker compose are really just running containers

+# Docker Compose Features

+It Manages the whole application lifecycle

+- Start, stop and rebuild services
+- View the status of running services
+- Stream the log output of running services
+- Run a one-off command on a service